 Think about your finances

-If your circumstances change significantly during this period, then your existing offer might be withdrawn.
-It is adviseable not to make any significant life changes during this period, such as:
+If your circumstances change significantly, your mortgage offer could be withdrawn.
+It is advisable not to make any significant life changes to your life during this period, such as:

 - Getting into further debt